-Rationale: Feeling part of something larger than oneself can involve feeling part of a family, community, society, social endeavour, planet, etc. and it includes opportunities for benevolence and beneficence (for having a positive impact on others)(Martela & Ryan, 2020).
-Technology has provided many new opportunities for humans to connect with the larger community and to contribute to prosocial endeavours on a global scale.
-Moreover, technologies can make the presence of others salient even when individual users are isolated.
+3.4.2.2.
+Rationale.
+Feeling a significant part of something larger than oneself can involve feeling part of a family, community, society, social endeavour, planet, etc. Technology has provided many new opportunities for humans to connect with larger groups and communities from the local to global in scale.
+Feeling belongingness involves feeling significant to those you care for which can be nourished by signs of appreciation, praise and gratitude.
+Moreover, technologies can help make the presence of others salient virtually even when individual users are physically isolated and might otherwise feel alienated or excluded.

-S26.
-Make community salient - A sense of belonging and human connection can often be facilitated in a virtual environment by making social presence more salient.
+- S26.
+Make community salient A sense of belonging and human connection can often be facilitated in a virtual environment by making social presence more salient.
 This can be done in the abstract (e.g. "You are part of a community of 10,000 others nationally who also love to knit") or literally (e.g. "284 other knitters are currently online").
 However, be aware of saliency that feels like manipulation (e.g. "23 other customers are viewing this"), pressure (e.g. read receipts) or surveillance, which can be frustrating to both relatedness and autonomy.
 This kind of salience is not providing a sense of meaningful belonging.
-Providing choice over individual salience (e.g. "Show as offline", "Don't show when a message has been read") can provide important safeguards.
-S27.
-Provide opportunities to connect and contribute more widely - Many technologymediated contexts provide support for members of communities to help each other, to cooperate towards a shared goal or contribute to a social good.
-People now gather to crowdfund and crowdsource.
-Technologies have made it easier to recycle unwanted items, share food, micro-lend, share knowledge, and take part in massively online open courses, games and events.
-By providing more opportunities for linking into community and contributing, we can provide more opportunities for relatedness fulfilment.
-S28.
-Make positive impact salient - Receiving evidence that we have positively impacted others can increase both relatedness and competence.
-For example, many digital services that rely on volunteer contributions provide evidence of positive impact (e.g. "33 people were helped by your review") while charities increasingly provide specific feedback on outcomes (e.g. "Your donation provided 50 meals to children in need".)
-Nagshbandi et al. (2020) showed that the expression of gratitude by the beneficiary of volunteering affected the volunteer's experience of relatedness which then correlated with increased volunteering.
+Providing choice over individual salience (e.g. "Show as offline", "Don't show when a message has been read") can provide important safeguards. - S27.
+Provide opportunities to show appreciation and gratitude - Feeling significant to those you care about is part of feeling you belong.
+Technologies can help make this significance more salient by providing simple ways for people to express appreciation and gratitude.